 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Texas has two levels of licensing: Licensed Professional Counselor - Associate (LPC-A) and a Licensed Professional Counselor (LPC).
+Texas has two levels of licensing: Licensed Professional Counselor - Associate (LPC-Associate) and a Licensed Professional Counselor (LPC).
 For additional information see the licensure requirements on the Texas Behavioral Health Council - State Board of Examiners of Professional Counselors website.
-Below are the steps necessary to apply for Licensed Professional Counselor - Associate (LPC-A) after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for Licensed Professional Counselor - Associate (LPC-Associate) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: